ishmilan2/ishmilan.github.io/en/blog.md

 permalink: /en/blog/
 ---

-Este es el lugar donde comparto mis pensamientos sobre Gestión de Configuración.
+This is where I share my thoughts on Configuration Management.

 <div class="posts">

-  {% assign posts_es = site.posts | where:"lang","es" %}
+  {% assign posts_en = site.posts | where:"lang","en" %}
-  {% for post in posts_es %}
+  {% for post in posts_en %}
     <article class="post">

       <h1><a href="{{ site.baseurl }}{{ post.url }}">{{ post.title }}</a></h1>